Remote access to on-premises applications through Azure Active Directory's Application Proxy

 Azure Active Directory's Application Proxy provides secure remote access to on-premises web applications.
 After a single sign-on to Azure AD, users can access both cloud and on-premises applications through an external URL or an internal application portal.
 For example, Application Proxy can provide remote access and single sign-on to Remote Desktop, SharePoint, Teams, Tableau, Qlik, and line of business (LOB) applications.

 Azure AD Application Proxy is:

-- You don't need to change or update your applications to work with Application Proxy.
+Simple to use.
+Users can access your on-premises applications the same way they access O365 and other SaaS apps integrated with Azure AD.
+You don't need to change or update your applications to work with Application Proxy.

-What kind of applications work with Application Proxy?
+What is Application Proxy?

 - Web applications that use Integrated Windows Authentication for authentication

 - Web applications that use form-based or header-based access

 - Web APIs that you want to expose to rich applications on different devices

 - Applications hosted behind a Remote Desktop Gateway

 - Rich client apps that are integrated with the Active Directory Authentication Library (ADAL)